- Department Services

-- Project Designer: Felsburg, Holt, and Ullevig (Centennial, CO)
+- Designer: Felsburg, Holt, and Ullevig (Centennial, CO)

 As part of a long-range traffic planning effort and in response to neighborhood petitions, congestion, and safety issues experienced through the corridor, the city performed a traffic study of Hillcrest Drive from Main to Niagara back in 2016.
 This study recommended the installation of roundabouts at the intersections of Miami, Sunnyside, and Niagara as both the near- and long-term solution to these issues.

-Shortly after completion of the Sunnyside project, the city started on the design of the roundabout at Miami and Hillcrest.
-Following completion of the roundabout’s preliminary design and establishment of its footprint, property acquisitions then started for this project in early 2018.
-This required the purchase of right of way or easements from seven different landowners alongside the new roundabout.
-The final design and all property acquisitions were completed by January of 2019.
+Shortly after completion of the Sunnyside project, the city began designing the roundabout at Miami and Hillcrest.
+Property acquisitions for the project began in 2018 following the completion of the roundabout’s preliminary design and establishment of its footprint.
+Right of way or easements were acquired from seven different landowners alongside the new roundabout.
+The final design and all property acquisitions were completed in January 2019.

-At its intersection with Miami, the alignment of Hillcrest Drive is at a skew.
-As a result, the proposed roundabout is approximately 20 feet larger in diameter than the roundabout at Sunnyside.
-This larger diameter is necessary to meet geometric design standards and to accommodate a large tractor-trailer semi-truck should one come through the corridor for local deliveries.
-An overview of the project footprint is shown above (download here).
-Also included on this drawing are all of the below-ground utilities that are planned for construction, realignment, or replacement within the project area.
-This includes irrigation supply infrastructure, sanitary sewer, storm sewer, water, communications lines, undergrounding of overhead power, the installation of new street lights, and power/water services to the roundabout center island as to allow for landscaping that can be lit during the holidays (similar to Sunnyside).
+The original Miami/Hillcrest intersection was at a skew, requiring the roundabout to be approximately 20 feet larger in diameter than the roundabout at Sunnyside.
+This larger diameter met geometric design standards for accommodating large tractor-trailer vehicles that could pass through the corridor for local deliveries.
+Below-ground utilities were constructed, realigned, or replaced within the project area, including irrigation supply infrastructure, sanitary sewer, storm sewer, water, communications lines, undergrounding of overhead power, the installation of new street lights, and power/water services to the roundabout center island to allow for landscaping that can be lit during the holidays (similar to Sunnyside).